-FS Agreement No. Cooperator Agreement No.
+FS Agreement No. 25-FI-11050100-001 Cooperator Agreement No.

-LOCAL COOPERATIVE FIRE PROTECTION AGREEMENT Between The SAN BERNARDIO COUNTY FIRE PROTECTION DISTRICT And The U.S., FOREST SERVICE SAN BERNARDINO NATIONAL FOREST
+LOCAL COOPERATIVE FIRE PROTECTION AGREEMENT Between The SAN BERNARDINO COUNTY FIRE PROTECTION DISTRICT And The USDA, FOREST SERVICE ANGELES NATIONAL FOREST

-This LOCAL COOPERATIVE FIRE PROTECTION AGREEMENT is hereby entered into by and between the San Bernardino County Fire Protection District, hereinafter referred to as "the Cooperator," and the U.S., Forest Service, San Bernardino National Forest, hereinafter referred to as the "U.S. Forest Service," under the Reciprocal Fire Protection Act of May 27, 1955 (42 USC 1856a), as amended, and the Fire Protection District Law of 1987 (California Health and Safety Code § 13800 et seq.).
+This LOCAL COOPERATIVE FIRE PROTECTION AGREEMENT is hereby entered into by and between the San Bernardino County Fire Protection District, hereinafter referred to as "the Cooperator," and the United States Department of Agriculture (USDA), Forest Service, Angeles National Forest hereinafter referred to as the "U.S. Forest Service," under the Reciprocal Fire Protection Act of May 27, 1955 (42 USC 1856a), as amended.